Skip to content

 Task 6: Simulate, plot, and analyze the cardiovascular model

 • Blood pressure is usually measured as the systolic (the highest value, during systole) and diastolic (the lowest value, during diastole) pressure.
 What is the systolic and diastolic blood pressure simulated by the model?
-If the equations are correctly implemented, the systolic pressure should be 118 mmHg and the diastolic pressure should be 71 mmHg.
+If the equations are correctly implemented, the systolic pressure should be around 119 mmHg and the diastolic pressure should be around 70 mmHg.

 When aging, the blood vessels get stiffer.
 The stiffening results in a lower compliance of the blood vessels.
 Do a model prediction of this process by reducing the value of the model parameter Ca and running the mainCardiovascular again.